 There are two main aspects to the Neutral Good alignment – ‘Neutral’ and ‘Good’.
 The ‘Neutral’ aspect refers to the perspective Neutral Good characters have on how society should be structured.
 The ‘Good’ aspect of the alignment describes that character’s morals.

 ‘Neutral’ sits between the ethical extremes of Lawful and Chaotic.
-Lawful characters being those that believe society functions most effectively with rules and order, while Chaotic characters believe that order stifles individual freedoms.
+Lawful characters believe society functions most effectively with rules and order, while Chaotic characters believe that order restricts individual freedoms.

 Characters with a Neutral alignment may see themselves as superior to Lawful and Chaotic aligned characters because in not taking sides, they are the only alignment with true freedom to decide.